Stovetop beef stew with red wine is an easy, hearty, and flavorful winter soup that will leave you warm and cozy on a cold day!

 Thicken it up with a slurry made from some of your extra seasoned flour, and that’s about it.
 Season with salt and pepper to taste.

-This beef stew with red wine was sooo nice to eat on a cold evening, and even nicer to have a bowl of the leftovers waiting for me for lunch the next couple of days.
+This easy stove top beef stew was sooo nice to eat on a cold evening, and even nicer to have a bowl of the leftovers waiting for me for lunch the next couple of days.

 That Cabernet Sauvignon really makes a huuuuge difference to the flavor.
 I’ll probably always make my beef stew with red wine from now on.
 With a glass of wine on the side.
 Toasty inside and out!